 Ohiopyle, a trail town along the GAP, is also home to several beautiful mountain biking trails throughout the state park.

-• McCune Trail: a challenging 3.5 mile trail with a thrilling downhill and rocky terrain
+- McCune Trail - A challenging 3.5-mile trail with a thrilling downhill and technical terrain

 Forbes State Forest

-• Laurel Mountain trail network offers roughly 20 miles of challenging trails and unique terrain.
+- The Laurel Mountain trail network offers almost 20 miles of challenging trails and unique trail features.

-• Quebec Run offers several winding trails and roughly 20 miles of loops with a variety of route options, and technical terrain with steep uphill climbs or challenging downhills.
+- Quebec Run offers several winding trails and almost 20 miles of loops with a variety of route options and technical terrain with steep uphill climbs and challenging downhills.

-• Plenty of gravel grinding can be done near the North Woods trail system.
-The North Woods also offers nearly 3.5 miles of mountain biking.
+- Plenty of gravel grinding can be done near the North Woods trail system.